Sam Darnold Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- Darnold recorded 305 passing yards in one matchup against the Saints, 118.5 yards above his over/under for Sunday.
+- Darnold's 305 passing yards one matchup against the Saints are 117.5 more yards than his over/under in Sunday's game.

-- Darnold threw multiple touchdown passes in that game against the Saints.

-- The 252.2 yards per game the Saints are allowing through the air makes them the NFL's 17th-ranked pass defense.
+- The Saints have surrendered 19 touchdowns through the air (1.3 per game).
+They are fourth in the league in that category.

 Recent Performances